G-Myron/g-myron.github.io/Bugs.md

 9. isThreatened?
 When should it be called?
 If opponent plays?

 10. Optimize structure so state can be easily saved! !!!
-11. Save piece.moved
+11. Save piece.moved - Or better not use it at all, find a better way
+12. Organize the placing of eaten pieces

-12. Castling: save in memory (see photo)
+13. Castling: save in memory (see photo)

-13. Check putPieceOnSquare if(!square) for the case piece is moved by the user outside of the board
+14. Check putPieceOnSquare if(!square) for the case piece is moved by the user outside of the board:
+    If you move a king out of board game ends.

-14. Possible problems: Changed `let` to `const` in many places..
+15. Possible problems: Changed `let` to `const` in many places..
-15. Frontend
+16. Frontend
-16. All TODOs in comments
+17. All TODOs in comments